vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 The vlayer network consists of services nodes: provers, indexers, notaries and proxies.
 This nodes are necessary for execution of vlayer smart contracts features like [time travel](/features/time-travel.html), [teleport](/features/teleport.html), [email](/features/email.html) / [web](/features/web.html) proofs.

 There are two environments supported:
-- **testnet** - default, predeployed and ready to use environment with public testnet support
+- **testnet** - predeployed public environment supporting multiple testnets, running in FAKE mode for quick development and testing
-- **devnet** - Docker Compose environment with local vlayer services and anvil devnet
+- **devnet** - local environment that runs with Docker Compose, providing all necessary services for development

 ## Testnet
+Public testnet vlayer prover is available at `https://test-prover.vlayer.xyz`. vlayer CLI and example apps are using it by default and developers don't need to configure it.

-Default vlayer prover is available at `https://test-prover.vlayer.xyz`.
-Prover operates in [`FAKE` mode](/advanced/dev-and-production.html#prover-modes) and works with following testnets:
+Test Prover operates in [`FAKE` mode](/advanced/dev-and-production.html#prover-modes) and works with following testnets:

 | chain | time travel | teleport | email/web |
 |---------|-------------|----------|-----------|